"Buildings are built one block at a time, but communities are built one student at a time."

 Residence halls at The College at Brockport are more than places where students sleep.
 They are vibrant, active communities where significant learning takes place.
 They are dedicated to student success through a commitment to collaboration, community, civility, diversity and responsible citizenship.
 They are comfortable and affordable, promote the safety of their residents, and emphasize academics.
 They value meaningful involvement and encourage pride and respect.
 Our community-building program focuses on the total development of a student within the residential setting.
 We consider students to be adults and expect them to obey all laws and take personal responsibility for their conduct.

 The College at Brockport's residence halls offer many options.
-Morgan, Thompson, McLean, MacVicar, and McFarlane Halls have corridor-style rooms opening directly into the hallway, with a large bathroom shared with other corridor residents.
+Morgan, Thompson, McLean, MacVicar, and McFarlane Halls have corridor-style rooms opening directly into the hallway, with a community bathroom shared with other corridor residents.
 Dobson/Benedict and Harmon/Gordon Halls are composed of four-person (two-bedroom) suites, each with a study room and private bath.
-Briggs, Bramley, Perry, and Mortimer Halls are composed of six-person (three-bedroom) suites, also with a study and private bath.
+Briggs, Bramley, Perry, and Mortimer Halls are composed of six-person (three-bedroom) suites, also with a study and private bathroom.
+Eagle Hall, our newest residence hall, will open in Fall 2018 and offer “hotel” style living (2 students per bedroom with their own individual bathroom.

-Each student will have a desk, desk chair, floor lamp, bed frame, mattress (twin extra-long), dresser, closet, wastebasket, telephone, and recycling bin.
+Each student will have a desk, desk chair, floor lamp, bed frame, mattress (twin extra-long), dresser, closet, wastebasket and recycling bin.
 Venetian blinds are provided on all windows.
-All residence halls are designed with wired and wireless Internet access, phone, and cable TV service.
-Each student will also have their own personal student mailbox to receive on-campus and off-campus mail.
-There is also a package room located in The Student Union for any packages requiring signatures.
+All student mail is delievered to the package room located in the Seymour College Union (22 on the campus map) for any packages requiring signatures.

-The primary role of the resident director is to enhance the welfare and development of students and staff within a residential community.
-In that effort the RD is responsible for the overall operation of the community, the coordination of student development programming, the planning and execution of activities and events, stimulating behavior change through the judicial process, supervising and developing RA staff, and counseling students.
+The primary role of the resident director is to provide support and development of students and staff within a residential community.
+In that effort the RD is responsible for the overall operation of the community, the coordination of educational programming, the planning and execution of activities and events, stimulating behavior change through the student conduct process, supervising and developing RA staff, and counseling students.
 The RD is a valuable resource person.
 Click here for our list of Resident Directors and their contact information.

-Resident Assistants are carefully selected based upon their leadership skills, sensitivity to others, ability to handle emergencies, academic record, and potential to develop and present innovative programs to the hall community.
+Resident Assistants are carefully selected based upon their leadership skills, commitment to creating inclusive communities, academic record, and potential to develop and present innovative programs to the hall community.
 They are required to attend extensive pre-semester and in-service training, including taking a required class.
-Your RA won't solve all your problems, but you will always have someone to go to for support and assistance.
+RAs are there to support students and help them identify resources on campus, you will always have someone to go to for support and assistance.
 Your RA is a valuable resource and, as a student too, had to make all the adjustments you are making.

 Residence Council (RC) is a collaboration of students living in the same residence hall, along with Resident Assistants, the Resident Director, and Faculty in Residence (if applicable).
 Residence Council in the first-year residence halls consist of three first-year residents who serve as RC Officers in the roles of President, Vice President, and Secretary/Treasurer.
 Your annual $20 Residence Council fee, payable during check-in, makes it possible for your Residence Hall Council to provide activities such as recreation tournaments (softball, broomball, ping pong, etc.), cultural programs, lectures, educational programs, movies, hall game shows, various trips and other activities all in your residence hall.
 The Residence Hall Council in your hall will be only as active as you help make it.
 Your ideas and support can make the Residence Hall Council a valuable part of your community living experience.
 It’s a chance to explore your talents as a student leader.